scap20744/onetrueleague/docs/index.md

 1. Trades may involve any number of Teams.
 1. When the Owners of all Teams involved in the Trade agree to the terms of the Trade, the Trade is considered completed and (if necessary) rosters are adjusted.
 Those Owners should communicate the terms of the trade to the Commissioner, who will announce without undue delay the completed Trade to all Owners.
 1. Trades may be completed at any time, with the following exceptions:
-   1. While any Matchup is in progress. *FIXME - Is this true?
-Could a trade be made on Sunday if the involved players weren't locked?*
    1. During the Trade blackout window that begins on the Thursday following the 9th week of the regular season and ends at the conclusion of the Championship Matchup.

 ## 10. Waivers and Free Agency